 On February 8, 2018, following discussions with the CSA and recognized Canadian securities exchanges, the TMX Group announced the signing of a Memorandum of Understanding ("MOU") with Aequitas NEO Exchange Inc., the CSE, the Toronto Stock Exchange, and the TSXV.
 The MOU outlines the parties' understanding of Canada's regulatory framework applicable to the rules, procedures, and regulatory oversight of the exchanges and CDS as it relates to issuers with cannabis-related activities in the US.
 The MOU confirms, with respect to the clearing of listed securities, that CDS relies on the exchanges to review the conduct of listed issuers.
 As a result, there is no CDS ban on the clearing of securities of issuers with cannabis-related activities in the US.
 However, there can be no guarantee that this approach to regulation will continue in the future.
-If such a ban were to be implemented at a time when the Subordinate Voting Shares are listed on a stock exchange, it would have a material adverse effect on the ability of holders of Subordinate Voting Shares to make and settle trades.
+If such a ban were to be implemented at a time when the Subordinate Voting Shares to make and settle trades.
 In particular, the SVS would become highly illiquid until an alternative was implemented, investors would have no ability to affect a trade of the Subordinate Voting Shares through the facilities of the applicable Canadian stock exchange.